Office of Emergency Management/Public Safety Announcements

 If a disaster strikes in Sussex County, the County OEM coordinates a thorough preliminary damage assessment with the affected municipalities.
 Non-insured losses are totaled and reported to the state.
 In the event of a presidential disaster declaration, the County then coordinates with the state and FEMA to recover the non-insured public sector losses.

 In addition to the foregoing, the County Division of Emergency Management presents training and educational programs including personal emergency preparedness, access and functional needs and incident command for responders.
-Stillwater Township and the County OEM division also uses a community alert program Swift911™ that is of tremendous service to the public.
+Stillwater Township and the County OEM division also uses a community alert program ReGroup™ that is of tremendous service to the public.

 FEMA (Federal Emergency Management Agency)